By Spencer Durrant |TMTB Managing Editor | Featured Image by Ryan Kelly

 That’s my opinion and I’ll stand by it until I’m proven wrong.
 The issue regarding the interchangeable soles on Korkers boots has long since been addressed – they no longer pop off when presented with the slightest resistance like mud or snow.

-When their new Hatchback book came out, though, I wasn’t completely sold.
+When their new Hatchback boot came out, though, I wasn’t completely sold.
 In a review I wrote for Hatch Magazine, I was frank in my complaints about the boots.
 They were too stiff, and not the boot I’d pick for long days of hiking and wading deep into the Rocky Mountain backcountry.

 They’re still stiff, but they feel broken in now.
 And I haven’t used a different pair of wading boots since . . . well, I honestly don’t remember.